PabloEzeRomano/proyecto-garage/.github/COMMIT_PROMPT.md

 - Test changes
 - Documentation changes

-## 3. Organize Commits
+### 3. Organize Commits
-For each group of related changes, create a commit using this format:
+For each group of related changes:

 ```bash
 # Add files for this group